On Friday our regular teaser came, once again in the form of a poll asking:

 Everything will have to have some solvent content.
 If we look at the current industry darlings – ceramic coatings – it is simply not possible for them to be solvent-free, despite some claims; there must be some form of liquid carrier (a solvent, if you will) to enable you to spread the product across the surface.
 That will then evaporate, leaving the protection behind.
 Although I am more than happy for someone to prove me wrong by coming up with a solid nugget of raw ceramic-y goodness that they rub against the car.
 Inflicting coatings by material transfer…

 Bearing all of the above in mind, it is important to ascertain precisely what the manufacturer is classing as a solvent before committing to any purchase.
 Mostly it boils down to marketing hype or a lack of understanding by the seller; as you can see, it simply isn’t possible.

-As for how much better they are for the environment – in reality most of the stuff you’re washing off the car, such as oils, brake dust, etc are far more harmful that the surfactants and detergents used to remove them.
-Although the products are often kinder to the detailer/end user in terms of VOC content, as long as the effluent is disposed off correctly and not pumped into a local watercourse it will have no more negative effect than pouring bleach down your toilet, or using a drain cleaner in the kitchen.
+As for how much better they are for the environment – in reality, most of the stuff you’re washing off the car, such as oils, brake dust, etc are far more harmful than the surfactants and detergents used to remove them.
+Although the products are often kinder to the detailer/end user in terms of VOC content, as long as the effluent is disposed of correctly and not pumped into a local watercourse it will have no more negative effect than pouring bleach down your toilet or using a drain cleaner in the kitchen.